cityofaustin/vision-zero/api/README.md

 # VZ User & CR3 API

+This API provides authenticated access to our CR3 crash report file repository in AWS S3 as well as Auth0 user management operations.
+It enables users to download CR3 PDFs from the Vision Zero Editor, and it enables admin users to create, modify, and delete VZE user accounts.

-## Big Picture
+## Deployment

 The API consists of a flask app which is bundled into a docker image and pushed to Docker Hub.
 It is deployed on AWS ECS as a service inside the VZ clusters.
-There is a `:production` and `:staging` version of the image, and these are built by CI on merger to the `production` and `main` branches respectively.
+There is a `:production` and `:latest` version of the image, and these are built by CI on merger to the `production` and `main` branches respectively.

 Our endpoints can be found at: